 A 5 per cent IMT rate applies to the acquisition of rural land.
 The highest rate applicable to the acquisition of urban property is 7.5 per cent (6.5 per cent for non-residential property).
-A 10 per cent rate applies regardless of the nature of the property if the purchaser is an entity (not an individual) with a residence or head office in a country, territory or region subject to a more favourable tax regime included in a list of blacklisted jurisdictions approved by an order of the Minister of Finance.3
+A 10 per cent rate applies regardless of the nature of the property if the purchaser is an entity (not an individual) with a residence or head office in a country, territory or region subject to a more favourable tax regime included in a list of blacklisted jurisdictions approved by an order of the Minister of Finance3 or if real estate is purchased by an entity that, despite not being resident in a blacklisted jurisdiction, is under the direct or indirect domain or control of an entity that is itself tax-resident in such jurisdictions.
+For these purposes, an entity is deemed to be directly or indirectly dominated or controlled by an entity resident in a blacklisted jurisdiction if: